Fluorurine/ws2_AWS/content/2-EnviromentSetup/2-3DeployServerlessApp/_index.md

 aws secretsmanager get-secret-value --secret-id $SecretName | jq -r .SecretString
 ```

-1. Prepare enviroment for Cloud9 instance.
+1. Prepare enviroment for **Cloud9** instance.
-- Check if CloudFormation enviroment variable in previous step has been set.
+- Check if **CloudFormation** enviroment variable in previous step has been set.
 If not then stop.
 - Update OS.
-Install jq a tools to parse JSON data from AWS Services like CloudFormation.
+Install jq a tools to parse JSON data from AWS Services like **CloudFormation**.
 - Set source to nvm (Node version manager) to install and update nodejs to desirable version. ( NVM come packed with Cloud9 enviroment).
 Then check it version.

-2. Building and Deploying Backend with AWS SAM
+2. Building and Deploying Backend with **AWS SAM**
-- Retrieve current AWS region through AWS current instance metadata (`169.254.169.254` is a [Link Local Address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-dynamic-data-retrieval.html) for the Instance Metadata Serivice  in JSON format)
+- Retrieve current **AWS region** through AWS current instance metadata (`169.254.169.254` is a [Link Local Address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-dynamic-data-retrieval.html) for the Instance Metadata Serivice  in JSON format)
 - `sam build` command will looking for `template.yaml`which is SAM template file to build the serverless backend.
- AWS SAM (Serverless Application Model) consists of two parts, AWS SAM CLI and AWS SAM templates. **AWS SAM CLI** is use for develop, debug and deploy serverless applications on AWS SAM templates. **AWS SAM templates** provide a short-hand syntax, optimized for defining Infrastructure as Code (IaC) for serverless applications.
-It is an extension of AWS CloudFormation, so it come with the same syntax as CloudFormation and we can deploy AWS SAM template directly to AWS CloudFormation.
+** AWS SAM** (Serverless Application Model) consists of two parts, AWS SAM CLI and AWS SAM templates. **AWS SAM CLI** is use for develop, debug and deploy serverless applications on AWS SAM templates. **AWS SAM templates** provide a short-hand syntax, optimized for defining Infrastructure as Code (IaC) for serverless applications.
+It is an extension of **AWS CloudFormation**, so it come with the same syntax as **CloudFormation** and we can deploy AWS SAM template directly to AWS CloudFormation.

 Back to our `template.yaml`: